aKutluozen/Gate2D-Game-Engine/README.md

 ![alt text](http://www.alikutluozen.com/images/logos/gate-logo.png)

-A basic JavaScript game framework utilizing canvas features of HTML5.

-This is an ongoing side project of mine in which I bring together some of the functions I use the most when I create basic 2D games.
+Gate2D is an HTML5 Canvas based game engine written in JavaScript.
+It provides developers with a useful set of tools for graphics, level management, object pooling, math and physics calculations, and many more.
+Gate2D helps set up a project structure and build playable games in matter of minutes.

-# Basic Workflow:
+# Basic Workflow of the Engine:

-1. Create your objects with their own methods in custom_objects file. (inherit from Entity.js if need be)
-2. Load them and any other necessary assets in Bootstrap.js
-3. Instantiate game objects, variables, and levels in GameEntities.js
-4. Write your main game logic in GameUpdate.js
-5. Write your main game draw calls in GameDraw.js
-6. Run the game!
+1. Custom game objects must be created in assets/objects folder as .js files.
+2. All the custom assets (objects, images, sounds, scripts, etc.) must be declared in the setup.js file.
+3. Once they are declared, fine tuning of the engine must be also done in setup.js using loadAll function.
+4. Global variables and level configurations should be done in entities.js.
+5. Any extra draw or update calls can be added to update.js or draw.js.

-A much more detailed documentation will come soon!
+A much more detailed documentation will come soon.
+For now, just follow the example games I've created for you!